Quick overview

 Ceilings and floors are another major contributor to sound transmission.
 Their insulation capacity depends on the materials they are made of.
 For example, parquet floors carry sound better than carpets.

-How to declutter an apartment on your own
+How to soundproof an apartment on your own

-If soundproofing was not incorporated into the walls, ceilings and floors during the construction of the apartment building, then it is difficult to add it retrospectively.
-This is because it involves major interventions in the walls, floors and ceiling, which require various approvals from the housing association, the HOA and the building authority.
-Fortunately, however, it is possible to declutter an apartment without the need for structural alterations, and this can be done with self-help.
+If soundproofing was not incorporated into the walls, ceilings and floors during the construction of the apartment building, then it is difficult to add it retrospectively when figuring out how to soundproof the apartment.
+This is because it involves major interventions in the walls, floors and ceiling, which require various approvals from the housing association, the condominium association and the building authority.
+Fortunately, however, it is possible to soundproof an apartment even without the need for structural modifications, by yourself.
+Soundproofing an apartment can be done in several ways – from installing heavy curtains and acoustic panels to more complex solutions such as partitions or special acoustic panels.
 It is important to focus on the main sound transmitters:

-- Thenext layer: Line the walls with dense materials such as mass loaded vinyl (MLV) or acoustic panels.
-Install them on top of existing walls, preferably still under a layer of drywall.
+- Another layer: Line the walls with dense materials such as mass loaded vinyl (MLV) or acoustic panels.
+Install them on top of the existing walls, preferably still under a layer of plasterboard.
 To reduce vibration, use damping adhesive between layers.

 - Curtains and drapes: Heavy, tightly woven curtains and drapes can also absorb sound and reduce sound transmission.